sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ### Fire Alerts
 The **MODIS and VIIRS fire** datasets can provide near real-time active fire detections.
-For instance, **[Fire Information for Resource Management System (FIRMS)](https://developers.google.com/earth-engine/datasets/catalog/FIRMS
-)** can be added to your map with:
+For instance, **<a href="https://developers.google.com/earth-engine/datasets/catalog/FIRMS" target="_blank" rel="noopener noreferrer">Fire Information for Resource Management System (FIRMS)</a>** can be added to your map with:

 ```javascript